JABaber/ST558Project/README.md

     ## 1 FALSE    74.9  28.6     5   165
     ## 2 TRUE     39.2  24.1     5    85

+It looks like babies are weaker, but not by a huge amount.
+The average attack for a non-baby Pokemon is about 75 and the average attack for a baby Pokemon is about 39.
+The standard deviations of these are also relatively close.

+Next, we should look at some numeric summaries for our berry data.
+Grouped on each value of Natural Gift power, look at summary statistics for Growth Time.

 ``` r
 myBerryData %>%
   group_by(natural_gift_power) %>%